Making Enrollment Success Part of Your School Culture

 To keep parents engaged, informed, and happy, streamline your communications to make it easy for parents to stay in the know.

 For example, many schools allow teachers to use a variety of apps, which ultimately leads to confusion when one class is using Remind while another is using Classroom Dojo and a third uses a teacher’s own website.
 Standardize your communications between all classrooms and all grades so parents aren’t forced to download and master multiple platforms.
-Or worse, give up on the process because they can’t remember all of the different passwords and processes.
+You don't want parents to give up on the process because they can’t remember all of the different passwords and processes.

 Your teachers may push back on this – but if you explain to them that the goal of classroom communication is to ensure parents are informed and engaged and that by standardizing on one approach throughout the school will accomplish this – they will get on board.